The 6 Best Jaw Pullers

 video play icon

-This wiki has been updated 18 times since it was first published in October of 2019.
+This wiki has been updated 23 times since it was first published in October of 2019.
 At one point or another, all mechanics, machinists, and millwrights have to remove a rusty pulley or a seized bearing.
 With the right jaw puller, the task does not need to result in frustration, damaged shafts, or broken assemblies.
 We have put together a list of the best models available that will satisfy a wide range of needs while providing dependable service for many years.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Gearwrench 3627